pushme-pullyou/tootoo-2025/tootoo/README.md

 ## To Do / Wish List

-* 2025-01-09 ~ replace grv with gfv (pp-assets/cookbook/github-files-view)
-* 2025-01-09 ~ Create simple file open script using readme.html
+* 2025-01-16 ~ Bring Notesy into same page
+* 2025-01-16 ~ Notesy data displayed as text not HTML
-* 2023-10-14 ~ Add tootoo to pushme-pullyou/assets
+* 2025-01-16 ~ update style sheet
-* 2023-10-14 ~ Find text in file title
+* 2023-10-14 ~ Find text in files
 * 2023-10-14 ~ Cursor keys to load next file in menu
 * 2023-10-13 ~ Check if follows Win11 light and dark mode
-* 2023-10-13 ~ Add edit file and save to GitHub
-* 2023-10-13 ~ Hamburger menu that is out of the way

 ## Issues

+* 2025-01-16 ~ check links for GitHub icons

 ## Links of Interest

+* ?

 ## Change Log

 ### 2025-01-16

 * Latest TooToo copied from Heritage Happenings
+* agenda, pages, Heritage Happenings, pushme-pullyou assets, tootoo 2025, qdata: all up to date

+Done

+* 2025-01-09 ~ replace grv with gfv (pp-assets/cookbook/github-files-view)
+* 2025-01-09 ~ Create simple file open script using readme.html
+* 2023-10-14 ~ Add tootoo to pushme-pullyou/assets
+* 2023-10-13 ~ Add edit file and save to GitHub
+* 2023-10-13 ~ Hamburger menu that is out of the way

 ### 2025-01-11